deltachat/deltachat-pages/de/download.md

 ## Linux

-Delta Chat für Linux ist noch nicht entwickelt.
-Es gibt aber die Möglichkeit die Android app in [Anbox](https://anbox.io) (Android in a Box) im Desktop zu nutzen.
+Delta Chat for Linux is not yet available.
+However it is possible to run the Android app in [Anbox](https://anbox.io) (Android in a Box) on your desktop.
-Weitere Informationen dazu in unserer [Hilfe](help#multiclient) Seite.
+Further details are provided in our [FAQ](help#multiclient) page.

 ## Windows